barisdalyan/git-tutorial/git/tutorial.md

 ## What is version control system ?

- **Version Control** is system that can saving and reverting to a specific version the one or more files that were modified.
+ **Version Control** is system that can save and revert modified files to a specific version.
 VCS is also referred to as _Revision Control_ and _Source Control_ system.

  You can handle over many issues using Version Control System.

 These may be a problem for you ;
-- Adding files in wrong index.
+- Adding files into wrong index.
 - Making a irrevocable writing mistake.
 - Deleting files.
-- You may want to know who made these mistakes.
+- You may want to know who made these mistakes and when did it happen.
-- And when was caused these mistakes.

 ---